 Principal components analysis

-Principal components analysis (PAC) was performed in order to compare all powder fractions and unsieved powder on the basis of their proximate and phytochemical constituents, and antioxidant activity.
+Principal components analysis (PAC) was performed to compare all powder fractions and unsieved powder on the basis of their proximate and phytochemical constituents, and antioxidant activity.
 Thus, analyzed parameters were organized into principal components using axes PC1 and PC2, which expressed 98.49% variation among F. dicranostyla powder samples.
 The first ax (PC1) explains 81.50% of total variability, while PC2 explained only 16.69 variations.
 The representation of powder samples on the PC1 × PC2 plot denoted a separation of powder samples according to the particle size effect (Figure 4).
 Globally, it was observed that variables were organized into two main groups: powder fractions of < 125 µm (smaller) and that of 125 - 250 µm (medium) were mostly positioned on the right side of PC1, while powder fractions of 250 ≥ µm (larger) and unsieved powder (control sample), on the left side of the PC1.
 In general, total phenolic, flavonoid, minerals elements (zinc, copper, magnesium, and iron), lipids, and proteins contents were positively correlated with each other and higher in the smallest powders of < 125 µm and 125 - 250 µm when compared to powder with large particle size (≥ 250 µm), richer in carbohydrates and fibers contents.
-The powder fraction of ≥ 250 µm (larger particle powders) and unsieved powder were lesser rich in minerals and phenols and also lower FRAP and DPPH radical scavenging.
+The powder fraction of ≥ 250 µm (larger particle powders) and unsieved powder were lesser rich in minerals and phenols and lower FRAP and DPPH radical scavenging.
 Indeed, IC50 radical scavenging was negatively correlated with DPPH radical scavenging.
 It was observed in Figure 5 that the total phenolic and flavonoids among other constituents contributed to increasing in FRAP and DPPH radical scavenging.
 Highly significant correlations (r ˃ 0.99; p < 0.001) were revealed between total phenolic contents and FRAP, total phenolic contents and DPPH radical scavenging (r ˃ -0.95; p < 0.001).
 A stronger correlation significantly between FRAP and DPPH radical scavenging assays (r ˃ -0.94; p < 0.001) can be attributed to the fact that both methods are based on similar reactions mechanism.
 Moreover, significant correlations were found between flavonoids and FRAP (r ˃ 0.73; p < 0.01) and between flavonoids and DPPH radical scavenging (r ˃ -0.69; p < 0.01).
 Additionally, a positive correlation was seen between total phenolic and flavonoid contents (r ˃ 0.79; p < 0.01) with was in agreement with the studies reported by Nguimbouet al.48.
 Several studies showed that the antioxidant capacity of plant material is very well-correlated with total phenolic compounds and the contribution of phenolic compounds to the overall antioxidant activity is mainly due to their redox properties, which allow them to act as reducing agents, hydrogen donors, singlet oxygen quenchers and metal chelators46,47.
 Similar correlations were reported on other plant extracts16,48.

+LIMITATIONS OF THE STUDY

 Conclusion

-This study demonstrated the importance of edible Ficus dicranostylaleaves powder, as a valuable natural resource rich in macronutrients, some minerals, and phenolic bioactive compounds associated with antioxidant activities.
-The study revealed that F. dicranostylais rich in protein, lipids, ash, minerals,flavonoids, and phenolic compounds.
-The extracts also reveal marked antioxidant activities.
-Compounds were distributed according to the powder particle size.
-In general, total phenolic, flavonoids, minerals, lipids, and protein contents, and the highest antioxidant activity were more concentrated in small particle fractions (< 125 µm), contrary to carbohydrates and fibers contents that were more found in large size plant fractions (≥ 250 µm).
+The study revealed that F. dicranostylais rich in protein, lipids, ash, minerals,flavonoids, and phenolic compounds and possesspotential antioxidant activities.
+The total phenolic, flavonoids, minerals, lipids, and protein contents, and the highest antioxidant activity were more concentrated in small particle fractions (< 125 µm), contrary to carbohydrates and fibers contents that were more found in large size plant fractions (≥ 250 µm).
 The relationship between the particle size distribution and antioxidants analyses demonstrated that sizing in functional food ingredients is important.F. dicranostyla could be a natural source of nutrients and a candidate for the development of alternative solutions to treat oxidative stress-related illnesses.

-Acknowledgment
+Acknowledgments